The Emergency Communications Center is where calls are received from the public and then dispatched to public safety personnel (police, fire, rescue).

 Telecommunicators / Dispatchers

-There are 72 Telecommunicators or "dispatchers" broken up into three teams who are overseen by 3 of the 9 Telecommunicator IIIs or "Supervisors."
-During any given shift 13 to 16 Telecommunicators, including 2 Supervisors, cover the call-taking and radio positions.
+There are 35 Telecommunicators or "dispatchers" divided into two teams who are overseen by 2 "Supervisors."
+During any given shift, 9 Telecommunicators, including 2 Supervisors, cover the call-taking and radio positions.

-They serve as the first point of contact each day when members of the public call 911 for help.
-In 2017, the call volume was over 700,000 and field units were dispatched to over 295,000 incidents or calls for service.
+These dedicated public safety professionals serve as the first point of contact each day when members of the public call 911 for help.
+In 2022, the average call volume per day was 1,328 calls answered and field units were dispatched to 265,717 incidents or calls for service.

 Answer all incoming 911, emergency, non-emergency and alarm calls from citizens and visitors of the City.